Go to the Library homepage at evc.edu/library.

 Click on the Textbooks button.
 You will see this search box.

-E.g. Enter the LAST NAME of your intructor if you are doing an Instructor search.
+1. Enter the LAST NAME of your instructor

-Click on the title of the text or other reserve item to show the item's Call number:
+When a list of titles appear, click on the title of the textbook to show the item's Call Number:

 Record the WW# for retrieval of the item behind the Reserves Desk.